Categories: Main

 Serve

 • Top with fried garlic and green onions.
 Serve with rice, steamed or grilled vegetables, and fresh banana slices.
-Pour some of the adobo sauce on top of the rice.
+Ladle some sabaw (stew sauce) on top of the rice.

 Notes